Chloe Dalton: Australian rules football

 Dalton, after seeing AFLW on television for the first time, and with virtually no prior contact with the sport, made the decision to switch codes in 2017 with Sevens teammate Brooke Walker.
 With the aim of playing professionally she moved to Melbourne in early 2018 and chose the Carlton Football Club based on the club environment, quickly earning a spot in the club's VFLW team before being selected as a rookie in the 2018 AFL Women's draft along with Walker.
 In her first season, the 2019 AFL Women's season she played all matches.
 She followed this up with finishing runner-Up Best and Fairest Awards for For Carlton in 2020.

 Dalton returned to represent Australia in rugby 7s aiming for the Tokyo Olympics, however her campaign ended suffering a fractured cheekbone and signed with AFLW club GWS Giants to return home to Sydney.

 Personal life

 Dalton is studying at the University of Sydney for a Bachelor of Applied Science degree majoring in Physical therapy.
 She attended Oxford Falls Grammar School and Pymble Ladies' College.

 At the 2017 Australia Day Honours she received the Medal of the Order of Australia for service to sport as a gold medallist at the Rio 2016 Olympic Games.

+Writing

+In 2023 her first book, Girls Don't Play Sport, was published by Allen & Unwin.